Skip to main content

 • The recipient on the envelope lists John Doe in it

-Will be automatically assigned to the Finance team as soon as the mail arrives.
+Will be automatically assigned to the Finance team + tag it with Urgent as soon as the mail arrives.

 Let's go through another routing rule example, this time based on the content of the piece of mail.